 Not sure a SoFi personal loan is right for you?
 Consider these alternatives.

 Even if you think SoFi is right for you, taking a few minutes to compare your other personal-loan choices is a smart move.
-Here are some other lenders to consider.
+Here are a couple of other lenders to consider.

 - Marcus by Goldman Sachs: Marcus may be a good option if you want to consolidate credit card debt.